Grading Scale

 FAFSA NONPARTICIPATION FORM

 Starting in the 2020-21 school year, to receive a diploma from a public high school a student must complete the Free Application for Federal Student Aid (FAFSA) or, if applicable the Alternative Application for Illinois Financial Aid.
 Local school district staff must provide support and assistance to students and parents/guardians in the application process.
 Additional assistance with completing an application is available from the Illinois Student Assistance Commission.
 Alternatively, a parent/guardian must file a waiver if they choose to opt a child out of the graduation requirement by completing this Nonparticipation Form; students who are at least 18 years of ago or legally emancipated my complete the form themselves.
-If you wish to opt yourself or your student out of the Financial Aid Application graduation requirement, please complete this form and return it to Mrs. Oxford, School Counselor no later than December 1, 2020.
-You can deliver completed forms to RHS or Mail them to:
+Visit the Illinois Student Assistance Commission if you wish to opt yourself or your student out of the Financial Aid Application graduation requirement.

 Angie Robb |